drewgjerstad/bayesian-optimization/README.md

     graph, etc.).

-## 📁 `slides`
-This directory contains presentations covering Bayesian optimization and related topics.
-Note that several of the presentations are analog to documents in the `docs` directory and are simply in a different format.

 ## 📚 References
 Below is a list of reference texts, papers, and other sources on Bayesian optimization and related topics.
 The BibTeX entries can be found in the